 Desiccation is the application of herbicide to a virtually mature crop prior to harvest with the aim of halting further growth and development of the plant.
-Desiccation is used to aid in uniform ripening of the crop and also to kill green weeds.
-It also enables an earlier harvest.
-Desiccation is becoming a common practice, particularly in all pulse crops.
+Desiccation is used to aid in uniform ripening of the crop and enable an earlier harvest.
+It can also be used to kill green weeds.
+Desiccation is becoming a common practice in all pulse crops.